brochure page 1 on birdscaping with pocket forests as climate action

 • welcome spiders, they're an important food source and spider webs are used as nesting material

-Choosing trees and shrubs for your birdscape
+Choosing trees and shrubs

 pocket forests and habitat features for Baltimore Orioles

-Birds covered include: Cedar Waxwings, Eastern Towhees, Purple Finches, Gold Finches, Pine Siskins, Cardinals, Chickadees, Indigo Buntings, Veeries, Tufted Titmice, Down Woodpeckers, Norther Flickers, Nuthatches, Eastern Phoebes, Bluebirds, Yellow-Rumped Warblers, Catbirds, Whip-Poor-Wills, Scarlet Tanagers, Hummingbirds, Baltimore Orioles, Yellow-Bellied Sapsuckers, Tree Swallows, Saw-Whet Owls, and Kestrels.
+Birds covered include: Cedar Waxwings, Eastern Towhees, Purple Finches, Gold Finches, Pine Siskins, Cardinals, Chickadees, Indigo Buntings, Veeries, Tufted Titmice, Down Woodpeckers, Norther Flickers, Nuthatches, Eastern Phoebes, Bluebirds, Yellow-Rumped Warblers, Catbirds, Whip-Poor-Wills, Scarlet Tanagers, Hummingbirds, Baltimore Orioles, Yellow-Bellied Sapsuckers, Tree Swallows, Saw-Whet Owls and Kestrels.

 Learn more